Dada

-Etymology and naming
+Etymology

 There is no single agreed origin for the name Dada.
-One widely repeated story holds that Richard Huelsenbeck jabbed a paper knife into a dictionary, landing on the French word dada (“hobby horse”).
-Other accounts emphasize its infantile sound or its multilingual neutrality, aligning with the movement’s internationalism.
-The related label "anti‑art" — often associated with Duchamp and the readymade—denotes practices that challenge accepted definitions of art.
+The earliest documented appearance of the name in the movement's publications occurs in the editorial of the sole issue of Cabaret Voltaire, dated 15 May 1916.
+The editorial announced the intention to publish an international review in Zürich under the name DADA.
+This documentary evidence establishes when the name was publicly in use without resolving the conflicting later accounts of who first proposed it or how it was chosen.
+One widely repeated story holds that Richard Huelsenbeck jabbed a paper knife into a dictionary, landing on the French word dada ("hobby horse").
+Other accounts emphasize its infantile sound or its multilingual neutrality, aligning with the movement's internationalism.
+The related label "anti‑art"—often associated with Duchamp and the readymade—denotes practices that challenge accepted definitions of art.
+The related term Dadaism appeared somewhat later.
+It was used in the 1920 Dada Almanach and appeared as an established art-historical designation in Hans Arp and El Lissitzky's Die Kunstismen (The Isms of Art, 1925).

-Origins and aims
+Style

 Dada coalesced among émigré artists and writers in neutral Switzerland during 1916, with Hugo Ball and Emmy Hennings founding the Cabaret Voltaire as a venue for nightly performances and manifestos.
 Participants framed their activity as a protest against war, nationalism, and cultural conformity, adopting strategies of nonsense, chance, and ridicule to negate prevailing aesthetic values.

-Techniques and media

-Dadaists worked across media, including sound poetry, simultaneous recitation, collage and photomontage (especially in Berlin), and the use of found objects and assemblage.
-In New York and Paris, Marcel Duchamp’s readymades became emblematic of Dada’s anti‑art stance.
+Dadaists worked across media, including sound poetry, collage and photomontage (especially in Berlin), and the use of found objects and assemblage.
+In New York and Paris, Marcel Duchamp's readymades became emblematic of Dada's anti‑art stance.

+Destruction and construction

+Dadaists disagreed over whether the movement's acts of negation were primarily ends in themselves or means of clearing the ground for new forms of art and experience.
+Marcel Janco later described Dada as operating at "two speeds", distinguishing a destructive tendency from a constructive one.
+Kurt Schwitters, in defending Merz, similarly rejected Richard Huelsenbeck's more explicitly anti-art and anti-cultural conception of Dada.
+R. Bruce Elder, drawing on art historian Dawn Ades, distinguishes figures such as Hugo Ball and Jean Arp, who sought a new art to replace what they regarded as an exhausted aesthetic culture, from Tristan Tzara and Francis Picabia, whose strategies placed greater emphasis on mockery, provocation and destruction.

+Life, irrationalism and experience

+Dada's rejection of rational order was frequently accompanied by affirmative language concerning life, rhythm, spontaneity, intensity and bodily experience.
+Richard Huelsenbeck, for example, associated simultaneous poetry and bruitist noise with becoming, action and vitality rather than with orderly abstraction.
+Elder interprets this tendency as part of a wider vitalist and anti-rationalist current in which some Dadaists sought forms of experience that would escape what they regarded as the restrictive effects of abstract or instrumental reason.
+In this context, nonsense and contradiction could function not only as acts of destruction but as methods for disrupting habitual conceptual organisation and intensifying experience.